Te Kōpuru: European settlement

-In 1841, a skull found in a Pakeha farmer's store at Mangawhare infuriated local Māori, who enacted “Muru” by attacking and plundering his store.
+In 1841, a skull found in a Pākehā farmer's store at Mangawhare infuriated local Māori, who enacted “Muru” by attacking and plundering his store.
 A court exonerated the farmer and the perpetrators of the “Muru” ceded the land at Te Kōpuru as compensation.
 The perpetrators had no interests or rights in the land.
 A hui held at Te Kōpuru in 1860 to make peace between Ngāti Whātua and Ngā Puhi was attended by about 600 people.

 An attempt to set up a kauri sawmill at Te Kōpuru began in 1867, but the machinery was damaged because the ship was leaky, and the owners refused its delivery.
 In 1870 a mill engineer, B C Massey, was looking for work.
-It seems he built the mill, completed in 1870.
-It began operating the following year.
+The mill may have been completed in 1870 by him, or in 1871 by Mr Doyle of Auckland, who took the work at a contract of about 2,000 pounds.
 The mill was the largest in New Zealand, producing 120000 ft of timber per week in 1875.
 It was destroyed by fire in 1883, but rebuilt, and rebuilt again after another fire in 1906 The town had a stable population of about 215 by the end of the decade.
 By 1876, the town had stores which were "fitted up in first-rate style, and [were] well-stocked" and a library, but no hotel.
 A Post Office opened in 1877.
 In 1878, the town was described as like the "port of some thriving inland city".
 A steamer service provided transport to Dargaville and Helensville twice a week from February 1878, and a road to Dargaville opened in 1879.